opendocsg/slw-judgments-backfill/2012_SGCA_20/report.md

  (d) the alleged injustice to the defendants as an injunction would deprive the defendants of the advantages sought in the foreign proceedings.

  29 In our view, this is as good a list as any with only one qualification, which would constitute a fifth element whether the institution of the foreign proceedings is in breach of any agreement between the parties (see South Carolina Insurance Co v Assurantie Maatschappij "De Zeven Provincien" NV [1987] AC 24).
-Where there is such an agreement, the court may not feel diffident about granting an anti-suit injunction as it would only be enforcing a contractual promise and the question of international comity is not as relevant (see The Angelic Grace [1995] 1 Lloyd's Rep 87 at 96 and WSG Nimbus Pte Ltd v Board of Control for Cricket in Sri Lanka [2002] 1 SLR(R) 1088 at [91]).
+Where there is such an agreement, the court may not feel diffident about granting an anti-suit injunction as it would only be enforcing a contractual promise and the question of international comity is not as relevant (see The Angelic Grace [1995] 1 Lloyd's Rep 87 at 96 and WSG Nimbus Pte Ltd v Board of Control for Cricket in Sri Lanka <span class="citation">[2002] 1 SLR(R) 1088</span> at [91]).
 However, as far as the present case was concerned, this element did not come into play as there was no such agreement between the parties.
 That said, we will now examined each of these elements in relation to the facts and circumstances of the present case, although one could say that the third and fourth elements are really quite closely related, being two sides of the same coin.

 38     In line with the approach elaborated in _John Reginald Stott Kirkham_ quoted above, we also saw a preponderance of factors which weighed in favour of granting an anti-suit injunction in our present case.
 These factors were: